Trust & clarity

 ChessIQ is not trying to guess talent or predict your rating.
 It measures move quality in context: what the position allowed before your move, what changed after your move, and how large that swing was.

-Move labels (such as Best, Good, Inaccuracy, Mistake, Blunder, or Miss) are interpretation layers over engine evaluation data.
-Accuracy is a summary signal for decision quality, not a full description of everything that happened in the game.
+Move labels (such as Best, Good, Inaccuracy, Mistake, Blunder, or Miss) are readings of engine evaluation data.
+Accuracy summarizes decision quality; it is not a full description of everything that happened in the game.

 Before-move vs after-move meaning